Microsoft expects strong cloud business growth, plans record capital spending

 Microsoft said it expects revenue for its Azure and other cloud services business to grow between 39 per cent and 40 per cent, in constant currency, in the fiscal fourth quarter, which would beat the estimate of 36.7 per cent growth from Visible Alpha.

-In contrast, smaller rival Google Cloud posted a 63 per cent rise in revenue that blew past estimates for a 50.1 per cent growth.
+In contrast, smaller rival Google Cloud posted a 63 per cent rise in revenue that blew past estimates for a 50.1 per cent growth, albeit on what analysts believe is a smaller baseline of sales.

 Microsoft forecast fiscal fourth-quarter revenue of between $86.7 billion and $87.8 billion, largely in line with an average LSEG estimate.

-Microsoft said it expects to spend $190 billion this year, which according to data from Visible Alpha far exceeds analyst forecasts for spending of more than $150 billion.
+Microsoft said it expects to spend $190 billion this calendar year, which according to data from Visible Alpha far exceeds analyst forecasts for spending of more than $150 billion.
+On a conference call with analysts, Chief Financial Officer Amy Hood said $25 billion of the spending was because of rising costs of components such as chips.

+"We remain confident in the return on these investments given higher demand signals and increasing product usage," Hood said during the call.

 COPILOT STILL SLUGGISH